Andy & Judy Bio

 Andy & Judy have produced six CDs, Riverbend, Dragonfly, Follow Your Dream, This Old Town, Reflections, and This Road.
 Reflections (2018), appeared on the Folk Music DJ charts for six months, peaking at #9.
 Their third album, Follow Your Dream, was chosen #1 Top pick for 2015 by Four Strong Winds (John Rumsey), KVMR Nevada City, CA. This Old Town¸ their fourth album, was also chosen as a Top 10 pick for 2017 by Four Strong Winds, as well as being named a Top CD of 2017 by Nick Noble at WICN, Worcester, MA.

 Judy is from southeastern Massachusetts where she was introduced to folk music at an early age through her mom’s Peter, Paul and Mary records.
 She started guitar lessons at age 6 with the hope of joining her church folk group.
-A few years later she stopped playing guitar and joined the school choir.
 When she started performing with Andy she went back to the guitar and added piano, mandolin, and ukulele to the mix.

 Andy was born in Maine and spent most of his youth in upstate New York, where he grew up listening to folk and church music while traveling with his family before eventually settling in the Boston area.
-He has taught himself to play guitar, banjo and the harmonica.
+He is self-taught on guitar, banjo, mandolin and the harmonica.

-Andy & Judy also perform as two-thirds of the trio, The Daigles.
-This trio features a musical tribute to Peter, Paul & Mary which has been well received by audiences.
-They also host the Cherry Bridge House Concert Series at their home in Bridgewater, Mass.
+In addition to roles as performers, they also host the Cherry Bridge House Concert Series at their home in Bridgewater, Mass.
 Their house concerts present local and touring musicians with an opportunity to perform to an appreciative audience in an intimate setting.